 Saturday, October 8 (Times and films to be announced later)

-This annual event, which runs from October 6-16, is the largest LGBT film festival in New York State.
+This annual event, which runs from October 6-16, is the second largest LGBT film festival in New York State.
 It showcases feature-length and short films and provides arts and cultural programming throughout the region the rest of the year.
-On October 8, complimentary tickets will be available for some of the films to be screened at The Dryden and The Little theaters.
-Check back here later for details.
+50 complimentary tickets are available for four of the films on Saturday, October 8 to be screened at the Dryden Theater.
+Use the “RACF50” discount code.

 Get more details on the festival and other activities at www.imageout.org.

 Saturday, November 5 (10 a.m. to 4 p.m.)